 - ► Signatures according to the RSA and DSA algorithms as well as the Elliptic Curve Digital Signature Algorithm (ECDSA) based on Elliptic Curve Cryptography.
-The elliptic curves recommended by NIST and Brainpool are supported. - ► Strong signature and hash functions according to NSA's Suite B Cryptography. - Embed the full certificate chain in the generated signatures, which means that signatures with certificates from a CA (Certification Authority) on the Adobe Approved Trust List (AATL) or the European Union Trust List (EUTL) can be validated in Acrobat and Adobe Reader without any configuration on the client side. - ► Embed Online Certificate Status Protocol responses (OCSP according to RFC 2560 and RFC 6960) and Certificate Revocation Lists (CRL according to RFC 3280) as revocation information for Long-Term Validation (LTV).
+The elliptic curves recommended by NIST and Brainpool are supported. - ► Strong signature and hash functions. - ► Embed the full certificate chain in the generated signatures, which means that signatures with certificates from a CA (Certification Authority) on the Adobe Approved Trust List (AATL) or the European Union Trust List (EUTL) can be validated in Acrobat and Adobe Reader without any configuration on the client side. - ► Embed Online Certificate Status Protocol responses (OCSP according to RFC 2560 and RFC 6960) and Certificate Revocation Lists (CRL according to RFC 3280) as revocation information for Long-Term Validation (LTV).